frederic-perez/AmE-dictionary/data/dictionary.md

 __artifacts__
 __artistry__
 __artsy__ _adj_ :three::hammer: (arty in BrE)
+__as easy as shooting fish in a barrel__ _idiom_ Of some task or activity, exceptionally easy to do or accomplish. _Like shooting fish in a barrel._
 __as far as__ _As far as I'm concerned, if you can't do the crawl you can't swim._
 __as good as it gets__ :two::hammer: _Right now, Djokovic is about as good as it gets on a tennis court._
 __as it gets__ :two::hammer: